-The Preferred Securities are also redeemable on or after the Closing Date at the option of the Bank (in accordance with Articles 77 and 78 of the CRR (as defined below) and/or any other Applicable Banking Regulations in force at the relevant time) in whole but not in part, at any time, at the Redemption Price if there is a Capital Event or a Tax Event, as both terms are defined in the Conditions, or if 75 per cent. or any higher percentage of the aggregate Liquidation Preference of the Preferred Securities has been purchased by, or on behalf of, the Bank or any other member of the Group.
+The Preferred Securities are also redeemable on or after the Closing Date at the option of the Bank, subject to the prior consent of the Regulator (if required, and otherwise in accordance with Articles 77 and 78 of the CRR (as defined below) and/or any other Applicable Banking Regulations in force at the relevant time) in whole but not in part, at any time, at the Redemption Price if there is a Capital Event or a Tax Event, as both terms are defined in the Conditions, or if 75 per cent. or any higher percentage of the aggregate Liquidation Preference of the Preferred Securities has been purchased by, or on behalf of, the Bank or any other member of the Group.